 Move over, fish oil.
 Not everyone can tolerate the taste, the smell or those less-than-attractive repeats that so many fish oil supplements can haunt you with.
-Even worse: some of you are downright allergic to the finned and shelled swimmers of the sea.
+Even worse: some people are allergic to the finned and shelled swimmers of the sea.

-Sound familiar?
-If you’re a vegetarian, vegan or food-allergy-sufferer, you may not be getting adequate amounts of essential fatty acids.
+Here’s the rub: If you’re a vegetarian, vegan or food-allergy-sufferer, you may not be getting adequate amounts of essential fatty acids.
 And you don’t want to miss the boat.
-Trust me when I say you’d fare better ““ and feel better ““ adding plant-based oils and seeds to your diet.
+Trust me when I say you’d fare better– and feel better–adding plant-based oils and seeds to your diet.

 Why essential fatty acids are so important